Computer Science (Digital & Technology Solutions) BSc

 - Improve your employability

-Whilst on placement with PwC, you will be fully supported by a dedicated people manager, buddies, mentors and a dedicated development team.
+Whilst on placement with PwC, you'll be fully supported by a dedicated people manager, buddies, mentors and a dedicated development team.

 Rankings and awards